 Here’s what the different fields mean:

-• Name: 👉 If the MX record is intended for your root domain, it's always @.
-If, on the other hand, you’re setting up an MX record for a subdomain, it could be: mail.yourdomain.com.
+Name: 👉 If the MX record is intended for your root domain, it's always @.
+If, on the other hand, you’re setting up an MX record for a subdomain, for example, mail.yourdomain.com, then you should enter "mail" in the name field.
 With this subdomain in the Name field, all mail sent to it will be routed to the server specified in the Value field.

 The Importance of MX Is a No-Brainer ❌🧠